• 4.5/5 out of 209+ reviews.

 Published: 10-01-2023

 As people age, their sleep patterns change.
-Some may take naps during the day or wake up later than usual, but there are also elderly individuals who struggle with insomnia as they get older.
+Some take naps during the day or wake up later than usual, but there are also elderly people who suffer from insomnia as they get older.
 Insomnia in the elderly is a common problem that can significantly affect quality of life.
-In this article, we will look at the causes of insomnia in the elderly, its consequences, and share a few tips to help the elderly sleep better.
+In this article, we look at the causes of insomnia in the elderly, its consequences, and share a few tips to help the elderly sleep better.

 What are the causes of insomnia in the elderly?